-4. BRIEFING GUIDELINES AND REQUIREMENTS: The Court does not ordinarily set a briefing schedule for motions except for motions in limine as described in this Scheduling Order.
+7. BRIEFING GUIDELINES AND REQUIREMENTS: The Court does not ordinarily set a briefing schedule for motions except for motions in limine as described in this Scheduling Order.
 Unless specifically addressed in the Court's Notice of Hearing, the time limits prescribed in Local Rule 7.1(e) apply for filing responses and replies to motions.
 Sur-replies are generally not permitted.
 Requests for extensions of time may be made by filing a concise stipulation and order explaining the specific reasons why such an extension is necessary.
 Such a stipulation and order must be filed at least one week before a brief is due.

 All briefs shall strictly comply with Local Rules 5.1 and 7.1.
 The Court does not routinely grant requests to file longer briefs.
-Requests to file an oversized brief may be made by filing a concise stipulation and order explaining the specific reasons why such an extension is necessary.
-Such a stipulation and order must be filed at least one week before a brief is due.
+Requests to file an oversized brief may be made by filing a concise stipulation and order or ex parte motion explaining the specific reasons why additional pages are necessary.
+Such a stipulation and order or ex parte motion must be filed at least one week before a brief is due.

 All briefs must contain a table of contents, a table of authorities, and an index.
-Counsel are discouraged from employing elaborate boilerplate recitations of the summary judgment standard or lengthy string citations in support of well-established legal principles.
-Instead, counsel should focus their analysis on a few well-chosen cases, preferably recent and from controlling courts.
+Counsel should focus their analysis on a few well-chosen cases, preferably recent and from controlling courts.
 References in briefs to an argument or statement made by an opposing party must include a specific citation to the docket and page numbers of the matter referenced.

-5. COURTESY COPIES: A courtesy copy of all motions and briefs including exhibits must be sent to the chambers via First-Class Mail the same day the document is e-filed, or hand-delivered not later than the next business day after the document is e-filed.
+8. COURTESY COPIES: A courtesy copy of all motions and briefs including exhibits must be sent to chambers via First-Class Mail the same day the document is e-filed, or hand-delivered not later than the next business day after the document is e-filed.
 The courtesy copy should consist of the actual e-filed document and contain the electronic file stamp on the top of each page.
-The courtesy copy must be bound on the left side in a book-style manner.
+Courtesy copies may be bound in any manner other than a prong fastener, or 3-hole punched and provided in an appropriate 3-ring binder.
 The Court will not accept documents loosely secured with a rubber band or binder clip.
-Exhibits must be labeled and may be printed double sided.
+All filings, including exhibits must be labeled and may be printed double sided.
 Relevant portions of exhibits must be highlighted.

 Along with the courtesy copy, the filing party must include copies of the main cases and other authority that support its legal position(s).
 The filing party must highlight the relevant portion(s) of these authorities.
-Counsel are encouraged, but not required, to include these authorities in a separate binder with a table of contents.